 Traditional food allergy testing is typically administered by a physician via injections of small doses of various foods to tissues like skin.
 The physician will observe the patient for physical reactions that may indicate a true immune response typical of food allergies.
 These reactions can at times be severe which is why it is so important for this form of testing to be performed by a physician.

 Food sensitivity testing, on the other hand, works in a completely different manner.
 Many of us have experienced how some kind of food frequently elicits a certain feeling -- perhaps digestive problems or similar.
 Some foods cause similar feelings in almost all people.
-Turkey, for example, is known for making people feel sleepy… coffee makes people feel jittery or awake.
+Turkey, for example, is said to make people feel sleepy… coffee makes people feel jittery or awake.
 These are for the most part normal.

 That said, some people may experience regular headaches from certain wines or chocolate.
 Others may find themselves frequently sick to the stomach after eating certain other foods.
 It’s common for individuals to have unique, non-allergic reactions to foods and this is what we know as food sensitivity.

 Food sensitivity can be quite tough to diagnose because of the difficult process of isolating exactly what element of a food is causing the body’s response.
 Likewise, many side-effects may not be immediately apparent and harder to check for than a true food allergy.
 Internal inflammation, for example, is not always recognizable immediately after eating the offending food.

 Over the last two decades, several types of diagnostic tests have been developed to try and measure these difficult to isolate reactions.
 The general technique of these tests is taking a small amount of blood, exposing it to various foods, and measuring levels of certain reactive or inflammatory factors.
 Researchers debate whether there is a best factor to measure, with various evidence supporting the utility of various techniques.